StormPacer/nootils/README.md

 <hr>
 <div align="left">

+# THIS README IS OUTDATED, THIS INSTALLATION WONT WORK

 The all around modchart helper that contains functions and utilities created by the community.

 These scripts are designed to be used with [Remapper](https://github.com/Swifter1243/ReMapper).